hashicorp/consul-k8s-wan-fed-vault-backend/README.md

 kubectl get svc vault-dc1 -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

+# Deploy Vault in second Kube cluster.
+We have named this kube cluster: dc2

 5. Create Helm values file which will be used to deploy the Vault agent injector in the second kubernetes cluster, dc2.

 ```